leicht-io/SpinDex/README.md

 The following features would be nice to have in the future:
 - bigger screen.
 - support for other turntables.
-- headless edition with Bluetooth support.
+- headless edition with battery, Bluetooth and mobile app.
 - custom-made PCB.

 Feel free to develop further on the project and create PRs if, necessary.
 I would be happy to cooperate with others on the device.